SonarSource/sonarcloud-github-action/README.md

 <img src="./images/SonarCloud-analysis-in-Checks.png">

+Want to see more examples of SonarCloud in action?
+You can [explore current Open Source projects in SonarCloud](https://sonarcloud.io/explore/projects?sort=-analysis_date) that are using the Clean as You Code methodology.

 ## Do not use this GitHub action if you are in the following situations

 * Your code is built with Maven: run 'org.sonarsource.scanner.maven:sonar' during the build